Phoscur/Phlame/engine/README.md

-- servers should be able to interact, peer to peer? need always-on address services... can we (ab)use github for all of this? α - every repo for is its own can be an alpha universe Ω - omega universe allows all kinds of (possibly cheated before played) worlds and empires as long as they stay compatible at the core β & γ - beta and gamma universes can be more serious or distantly forked
+- servers should be able to interact, peer to peer? need always-on address services... can we (ab)use github for all of this?
+  - α - every repo for is its own can be an alpha universe
+  - Ω - omega universe allows all kinds of (possibly cheated before played) worlds and empires as long as they stay compatible at the core
+  - β & γ - beta and gamma universes can be more serious or distantly forked

+#

+Copyright (C) 2020 Phoscur <phoscur@pheelgood.net>